udexon/Homoiconism/Q20_Homogotchi_CAS.md

 Describe difference of Android Reactive Sensors using Android Studio vs. using Phos.

+Relate RPN to Logo at beginning of article.
+Then relate RPN to CAS LISP in general.

 Compare to Forth footprint.
 12352 bytes for jonesforth!!
 Footprint, complicated configuration and programming model.